noaione/yuusha-shoukan-ln/sources/v05/chapter2.md

 [...Chronois-sama...]

-[Don’t worry, Lilia....
+[Don’t worry, Lilia...
 Aside from Shallow Vernal-sama, there’s no one in this world... who’s faster than I am!]

 With those words, Chronois’s figure disappears.